 - Talkin’ CSS, Animation and X-Men with Rachel Nabors SitePoint

 Rachel was raised in the Blue Ridge Mountains where she learned goose wrangling and Photoshop.
 After watching Chasing Amy at the tender age of 14, she started making comics which helped her escape rural poverty and lead to several industry awards: A Kim Yale for best new female talent and a Nerdlinger in 2007 which she still trots out at parties to resolve comics-based disputes amongst guests.

 Rachel had always built sites and tinkered with opensource CMSes to help manage her burgeoning following and promote her comics.
 When life happened, she shifted gears whole heartedly to web development, grudgingly leaving her fandom behind.
 Trying to find the niche where she belonged, she experimented with working in web design, UX, programming, and finally settled into front-end development.

 The widespread adoption of CSS Animations and Transitions rekindled her creative spark in 2012 when she delivered her first talk on Flashless animation.
 After that, she was hooked!
-After traveling the world, spreading the good news, she founded her own company, Tin Magpie, where she advocates for creative applications of web technologies like the Web Animation API.
+And thus she fled traditional employment in pursuit of the moving web.

 Rachel loves studying birds, playing Pokémon, wearing boots, making comics, and helping people learn.
 When not biking around the city of Portland, you can find her tending her orchids or brewing a hot cup of golden tippy Yunnan in a gaiwan pot.